mr5z/ExLang/README.md

 # Core Concepts

-ExLang has five fundamental keywords, each with a distinct and enforced purpose:
+ExLang has six fundamental keywords, each with a distinct and enforced purpose:

 | Keyword | Purpose | Mutable | Dependencies | Identity |
 |---|---|---|---|---|